 The Azure Cafe is another local restaurant that’s anything but a cafe.
-The Italian seafood grille hosted us for a perfect seafood infused Italian meal.
+The Italian seafood grille hosted us for perfect seafood-infused Italian meal.
 The modern decor and beautifully plated meals were sumptuous.

 Harraseeket Lunch & Lobster, no connection to the Inn, is your classic roadside seafood stand that I imagine is in every town along the coast of Maine.
 This is the definition of the sea to the table as it sits on the docks, with tanks and tanks of live lobsters waiting for your lunch.
 The lobster roll was okay, though I expected more sauce and butter.
 The seafood chowder was creamy, full of chunks of clams and lobster, and lightly salted.

 One of the main attractions in Freeport is the LL Bean flagship store.
 More on that below.
 Inside the store however you can learn to shoot a bow and arrow.
 A certified professional archer teaches a class and you get pointers and instruction on shooting.
-And, of course, you get to shoot.
+And, of course, one of the best things, you get to shoot.
 The cost is $25 per person and the minimum age is 8.
 If you have younger children, you will get to watch through a glass wall, and spouses can take turns.

 Find more of LL Beans Archery Programs here.

 Wolfe’s Neck Center

 Wolfe’s Neck Center is a short drive from the downtown Freeport area, near Wolfe’s Neck State Park.
-This sustainable and oceanfront farm is a truly special place.
+This sustainable and oceanfront working farm is a truly special place.
 For over 60 years, Wolfes Neck farms organic milk on over 600 acres.
 In addition to supplying Stonyfield Organic, the farm and center work to educate and entertain visitors.

 First, visitors are welcome to tour the farm at any time.
-Additionally, low-cost activities engage children such as farmers for the morning, goat hikes, milking tours, and more.
+Additionally, low-cost activities engage children such as farmers for the morning, goat hikes, milking tours, outdoor activities, and more fun things to do.
 See their community programs here.

 Yet there’s still more at the farm.
 Annual events such as Blueberries for Sal, one of our favorite books, and hello, Maine blueberries!
 Harvest dances and dinners, beers in the barn, canning workshops, and heaps more.